epsylon/m--github/README.md

 Thanks to all Github's workers that have supported it during this years. ;-)

 And <u>a lot of love</u> for the directives that have taken this desition, I hope that some of you enjoy your new houses, cars and so on...
-Now you probably will understand better latest DDoS you recieved (biggest on the Internet's history).
+Now you probably will understand better latest DDoS (mem-cached dummy style) you recieved (biggest on the Internet's history).

 Some kind of "divine justice" will be always with you, from here. >)